krisvanrens/memo-cache-rs/README.md

 - Improve benchmarks to be more useful and indicative.
 - Investigate potential cache improvements (e.g. start [here](https://en.wikipedia.org/wiki/Cache_replacement_policies)).

+## Improved cache management

+There are two cases for any insert-or-add case:

+1. Cache hit: update cache (a) and return hit,
+2. Cache miss: add element (b) and return element.

+What each of the cache management operations do:

+a.
+Move hit element to the front (`rotate slice`),
+b.
+Add element in the front (`rotate_right(1)` + `overwrite el[0]`).

+The end result is a cache where:

+- The front is the last hit, newest element and the first to be found,
+- The back is the oldest element, the first to be removed.

 ## License

 Licensed under either of [Apache License, Version 2.0](LICENSE-APACHE) or [MIT license](LICENSE-MIT) at your option.